World Trade Center (1973–2001): As popular culture icon

 Before its destruction, the World Trade Center was a New York City icon, and the Twin Towers were the centerpiece that represented the entire complex.
 They were used in film and TV projects as "establishing shots", standing for New York City as a whole.
 In 1999, one writer noted: "Nearly every guidebook in New York City lists the Twin Towers among the city's top ten attractions."
 Among the films that used the complex as a filming location was Sidney Lumet's The Wiz (1978), where the World Trade Center was used to represent Emerald City.
 Some films such as King Kong (1976) used the World Trade Center's Twin Towers as a setting for lengthy scenes, while others such as Independence Day (1996) and Home Alone 2: Lost in New York (1992) depicted the complex only briefly.

 There were several high-profile events that occurred at the World Trade Center.
 The most notable was held at the original WTC in 1974.
 French high wire acrobatic performer Philippe Petit walked between the two towers on a tightrope, as shown in the documentary film Man on Wire (2008) and depicted in the feature film The Walk (2015).
 Petit walked between the towers eight times on a steel cable.
 In 1975, Owen J. Quinn base-jumped from the roof of the North Tower and safely landed on the plaza between the buildings.
 Quinn claimed that he was trying to publicize the plight of the poor.
 On May 26, 1977, Brooklyn toymaker George Willig scaled the exterior of the South Tower.
 He later said, "It looked unscalable; I thought I'd like to try it."
-Six years later, high-rise firefighting and rescue advocate Dan Goodwin successfully climbed the outside of the North Tower to call attention to the inability to rescue people potentially trapped in the upper floors of skyscrapers.
+Six years later, high-rise firefighting and rescue advocate Dan Goodwin successfully climbed the outside of the North Tower on May 30, 1983 to call attention to the inability to rescue people potentially trapped in the upper floors of skyscrapers.
+In 1991, an amateur BASE jumper named John Vincent successfully smuggled a parachute past security, leaped from the roof of the South Tower's observation deck and landed safely on a nearby street.